 Real Estate Agent Errors and Omissions Insurance

-When an agent carries E&O insurance coverage, the insurance company defends the claim and pays any settlement or judgment against the agent up to the limits of liability stated in the policy.
+The insurance company defends the claim when an agent carries E&O insurance.
+It pays any settlement or judgment against the agent up to the limits of liability stated in the policy.
 The coverage protects real estate professionals against financial losses from lawsuits filed as a result of their work in the real estate profession.

 Many real estate brokers sell E&O insurance to their sales agents as part of a larger package of services provided to the agent for a flat fee.
-As such, agents don't always know or think about the particulars of this important insurance policy.
-Here are some basics about E&O insurance coverage.
+Agents don't always think about the particulars of this important insurance policy.
+They just know they have the coverage.

 Common E&O Exclusions

 An exclusion is a component of an insurance policy that specifically states the company will not cover certain events.